 More Of My Perpetual TBR List

-Back in October, I told you about my ever growing list of books I’ve been wanting to read for ages, yet never seem to get around to.
+In the past, I told you about the ever growing list of books I’ve been wanting to read for ages, yet never seem to get around to.

 I received a lot of feedback on that post.
 It turns out everyone has their own version of this list, which made me feel much better about all the fantastic books I own and continually ignore!

 Well that’s not true, I don’t ignore them.
 I know they’re there.
 I look at them all the time.
 I genuinely want to read them, and I will.
 Eventually.
 Maybe.
 Hopefully?

 I don’t know how many books I own (and I’m not going to count, because it’ll make me even more obsessed with them than I already am!) but I can comfortably say it’s a lot…

 So while I was sorting my shelves and planning my reading for this year, I took notice of the titles I thought I’d read last year but didn’t, and all the others I’m still hoping to get to eventually:

 One Hundred Years of Solitude by Gabriel Garcia Marquez